equinor/ecalc/docs/docs/about/modelling/workflow/generic_workflow.md

 ### Required Subsurface Profiles

-All subsurface profiles must be in Sm<sup>3</sup>/day.
+All subsurface profiles must be in calendar day rate Sm<sup>3</sup>/day and with its PE ([REGULARITY](../../references/keywords/REGULARITY.md)).
 This data must be inputted as a `TIME-SERIES` and references to how it is used in the facility or by a relevant consumer.

 ### Facility Information

 #### Constant Power Loads

-To simplify certain models, there are some common assumptions made.
+To simplify certain models, there could be some common assumptions made.
 Here are some examples:

 - **Base Load**: As eCalc™ is not simulating the whole facility there are often energy consumers that are not modelled.
-Typically these energy consumers relate to things such as the energy consumption of living quarters and are often constant loads.
+Typically these energy consumers, related to things such as the energy consumption of living quarters and direct energy consumers dependent on there being production/injection, are often constant loads.
 These smaller constant loads are then grouped into a larger term, called the "baseload".
 This is assumed to be constant and independent of the production rate of the facility.
 - **Recompressor**: The main function of a recompressor is to compressor gas from separator pressures back up to the inlet separator pressure.
-These compressors are often smaller and have little fluctuation in their load.
-Thus, to simplify modelling, these recompressors are often modelled as constant loads.
-And at times, are included within the facility's base load
+If this compressor is small and has little fluctuation in its load, or its processed gas rate and composition are unknown, thus, to simplify modelling, this recompressor could be modelled as a constant load.
+And at times, is included within the facility's base load
 - **Oil Export Pumps**: As eCalc™ does not model oil pumps, these are often modelled as constant loads or modelled with a table (that relates oil rate to power consumption).
 The method in which they are modelled depends from facility to facility

 #### Additional Information